 I recommend making this when you want something light but satisfying, and it works beautifully as a side to grilled halloumi, homemade falafel, or roasted vegetables.
+I also love serving my classic tabbouleh salad alongside these roasted chickpea flatbreads.

 - Mint: Mint adds that signature refreshing edge – don’t skip it if you want authentic flavor.